Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/symbology/read_symbols_from_mobile_style_file/README.md

 # Read symbols from a mobile style

-Open a mobile style (.stylx) and read its contents.
-Combine several symbols from the style into a single multilayer point symbol, then use it to display graphics in the map view.
+Read symbols from a mobile style file and combine them to make customized symbology for geoelements.

 ![](ReadSymbolsFromMobileStyleFile.png)